 In general, wetlands information presented in this section is descriptive and programmatic in nature.
 Based on the available National Wetlands Inventory maps for the park, it seems that wetlands mapping efforts within the expanded park to date have focused on particular areas (e.g., the southwest portion of the national park, Sand Creek, and Medano Creek).
 As a result, wetlands in other park areas (for example, those along Deadman Creek, Cold Creek, and Pole Creek) are not shown on the National Wetlands Inventory maps.
-Additional wetlands distribution and area information can be obtained from the Southwest Regional Gap Analysis Project mapping effort.
 Details concerning present extent and jurisdictional determination are not included herein and are left for more specific planning and implementation documents.
 Other sections of this chapter (vegetation, wildlife, ecological critical areas, water resources) provide additional information related to wetlands.